 The USSS had been interested in Swartz since the publication of the “Guerrilla Open Access Manifesto,” which he co-authored in 2008.

 The FBI had also been interested in Swartz since 2008 after he circumvented an online fee to download public court documents.
 Swartz’s actions were not illegal, but they still caught the FBI’s attention.
-Following Swartz’s foray with Public Access to Court Electronic Records (
+Following Swartz’s foray with Public Access to Court Electronic Records (PACER), the FBI attempted to surveil his house and began monitoring his actions.

 Congress needs to make serious revisions to the laws against computer hacking so that simple protesters are not treated like felons.